 As with so many of the post-WWII independents, there has never been a coordinated reissue of Sunbeam material.
 Still, the CD on Classics that includes all of Little Miss Cornshucks' sides for the label was an encouraging development.
 We would appreciate any help that collectors can give us in filling in the gaps in our presentation.

 We are indebted to the late Charles Walton for his Bronzeville Conversation article, "Marl Young, activist musician and the first Black music director of a network television show," which is based on his 1985 interview with Young.
 Dan Kochakian's 2002 interview with Young, published as "The Marl Young Story" in Blues and Rhythm 179, 16-20, is a valuable source of material on Young's early career and some aspects of his effort at Sunbeam (though Young apparently forgot the Bob Carter session); in addition, Dan provided us with scans of rare 78s from his collection.
 For Marl Young's obituary, we are indebted to Thomas Palmer, who sent us a copy of the Local 47 Newsletter commemorating his death.
 We also consulted Dennis McLellan, "Marl Young dies at 93; Pianist was key in desegregating L.A. musicians unions," Los Angeles Times, May 3, 2009.
-We also extend our thanks to the late Otto Flückiger, the late Eric LeBlanc, Tom Kelly, the late George Paulus, Bo Sandell, Mario Schneeberger, Art Zimmerman, Steve Cushing, Bill Daniels, and Barbara Berry.
+We extend further thanks to the late Otto Flückiger, the late Eric LeBlanc, Tom Kelly, the late George Paulus, Bo Sandell, Mario Schneeberger, Art Zimmerman, Steve Cushing, Bill Daniels, and Barbara Berry.

 Back to the Red Saunders Research Foundation page.